octimot/StoryToolkitAI/README.md

 ## Description

-StoryToolkitAI is an editing extension for Davinci Resolve Studio 18 that uses Open AI Whisper to transcribe timelines and enables editors to log footage and edit more efficiently.
+StoryToolkitAI is an editing extension for Davinci Resolve Studio 18 that uses Open AI Whisper to transcribe timelines and sentence transformers for advanced semantic search to enable editors to log footage and edit more efficiently with the help of AI.

-**TL;DR:
-this tool is supernatural and will enhance your editing workflow like Harry Potter's Sword of Gryffindor or Batman's Utility Belt - depending on which reference you relate to kind of shows what sort of person you are, but this is a discussion for some other time.**

 <img alt="StoryToolkitAI Demo GIF" src="https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/9eb88ee1-4902-4e17-82dc-77411d959eab.gif?ClientID=vimeo-core-prod&Date=1665676352&Signature=52a72df29b216dd2f8cce8ee7360ea38a24b5b6e" width="700">
 https://vimeo.com/759962195/dee07a067a